awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/2_Create_monitor.md

 ![Images/CostAnomaly08.png](/Cost/200_6_Cost_Anomaly_Detection/Images/cost_anomaly_08.png?classes=lab_picture_small)

-> There are two types of thresholds: absolute and percentage.
+There are two types of thresholds: absolute and percentage.
-> - Absolute thresholds trigger alerts when an anomaly's total cost impact exceeds your chosen threshold.
+- Absolute thresholds trigger alerts when an anomaly's total cost impact exceeds your chosen threshold.
-> - Percentage thresholds trigger alerts when an anomaly's total impact percentage exceeds your chosen threshold.
+- Percentage thresholds trigger alerts when an anomaly's total impact percentage exceeds your chosen threshold.
 Total impact percentage is the percentage difference between the total expected spend and total actual spend.

+While setting threshold values, customers must consider their individual use case and risk appetite.
+For example, a 5% increase might be significant for some customers while negligible for others.
+Also consider any upcoming migrations or other upcoming events that can cause significant changes in your spend pattern as that will require re-adjusting your threshold values.

 7. At the end of **Configure alert subscription** step, there is an option to create additional subscriptions.
 For the purpose of this lab, no more subscriptions are created.
 Click **Create monitor** to finish creating the monitor and subscription:
 ![Images/CostAnomaly09.png](/Cost/200_6_Cost_Anomaly_Detection/Images/cost_anomaly_09.png?classes=lab_picture_small)